Pre-Exposure Prophylaxis (PrEP)

 What is the cost of PrEP?

-- To determine the cost of PrEP, you will need to contact your insurance company.
+- To determine the cost of PrEP, you will need to contact your primary care provider who will help determine if you are eligible for coverage.
+If you are not eligible, you may also contact your third-party insurance company to see if they offer coverage.
 Download our guide on what questions to ask your provider to determine how much PrEP will cost.

 What you should know about PrEP: